-Patio season is just beginning, and many of us are itching to get back to our favourite patios to take in a good meal and drink.
+Think patio season is ending?
+Think again!
 Thanks to the addition of outdoor heaters, restaurants all over the city are offering outdoor dining for as long as they can.
-Here are a few of our top heated patios in Toronto to visit this outdoor season.
+Here are a few of our top heated patios in Toronto to visit this fall season.

 Auberge du Pommier